 Treefrog986 was exclusively discussing the usage of the term, mucho (mucha), as an adjective.

-In this forum thread, we probably will not be discussing other types of usage.
-For example, this same term, mucho, can also be used as a pronoun or as an adverb.
+Here on this forum web page, we probably will not be discussing other types of usage.
+For example, this same term, mucho, can also be used as a adverb, or even as a pronoun.

 In a previous translation: La universidad tiene MUCHAS estudiantes. (i had it wrong, because I wrote "muchos") and here comes the twist!
 After that comes this one: La maestra tiene MUCHOS estudiantes.
 Could anybody please explain why?
 Both feminine La maestra and La universidad.
 Both tiene something.
 So why one is muchos and the other one is muchas???!?!?!?
 Thank you